 I had Donnalee demonstrate the exercise.

 Put the mini band between your wrists.
-Move into the push up position, adjusting your hands to the position that you want to be in, and do the push up movement.
+Move into the push-up position, adjust your hands to the position that you want to be in, and do the push-up movement.

 Push Up with Mini Band on the Wrists

 Push Up with Mini Band on the Forearms

-The mini band is trying to rotate your arms in which affects the shoulder.
-You are working on activating those lats and those external rotators in the shoulder (like the rotator cuff) in order to prevent that rotation.
+The mini band is trying to rotate your arms which affects the shoulder.
+You are working on activating those lats and those external rotators in the shoulder (like the rotator cuff) to prevent that rotation.

-Start off with the wrists.
-If you do not feel it very much, you can move it up on the forearm and start with the rotated position in, work your way out, hold that outward rotation position and go through that push up movement.
-Fight the resistance from that tubing in order to target the rotator cuff more.
+Start with the wrists.
+If you do not feel it very much, you can move it up on the forearm and start with the rotated position, work your way out, hold that outward rotation position and go through that push-up movement.
+Fight the resistance from that tubing to target the rotator cuff more.

 Enter in your injury or pain.
 There’s a good chance I have an article, an interview, or a video to help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.